Research Article :

 oral micro-organisms.
 This process accelerates food digestion while the bolus

 is still churning in the oral cavity [13].
+For example, nitrate reducing bacteria have been described

 as being indispensable in the production of nitric oxide which regulates blood